SignalK/signalk.github.io/_developers/apis_and_conventions.md

 ### URL and Ports

-The Signal K server SHOULD be found on the usual HTTP/S ports (80 or 443) but MAY be found on the common alternate HTTP/S ports (8080 or 8443).
-It MUST be found on one of these.
-Redirects from these ports to another port are allowed.
+Signal K http and WebSocket endpoint SHOULD be found on the usual HTTP/S ports (80 or 443).

 - MAY offer Signal K over TCP or UDP, SHOULD be on port 55555
 - MAY offer NMEA 0183 over TCP or UDP, SHOULD be on port 10110